 Dental health care professionals guidance

-Dental Health Care Interim Recommendations – Return to Work
+Dental Health Care Interim Recommendations—Return to Work

 Dental Office/Practice Preparation

 The Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) recognize that the practice of dentistry presents unique challenges when working in our current COVID-19 environment.
 Both organizations also acknowledge that individuals have and will continue to have a need for dental services during this time.
 The following recommendations build on existing guidance from CDC, OSHA, and the American Dental Association (ADA) to keep dental health care personnel (DHCP) and patients safe while meeting urgent needs.
+Public health guidance will shift as the COVID-19 outbreak evolves.
+Therefore, all dental professionals should regularly check for and be aware of updates to guidance for dental settings as well as the general infection prevention and control recommendations for COVID-19.

 Each dental office/practice should create a COVID-19 policy and procedures re-opening plan and provide training to all DHCP prior to seeing patients.
 Offices/practices should check with their malpractice carrier to determine if a revised informed consent form is needed.
 For more detailed recommendations on returning to work, refer to the ADA Return to Work Interim Guidance Toolkit.
 Dental offices/practices should also review the general guidelines for businesses issued by the Wisconsin Economic Development Corporation.